cloudAAAguru/apicounter/README.md

 # Welcome to API Counter CDK TypeScript project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkTypescriptStack`) which contains an AWS API Gateway, Lambda funcation and a L3 counter using Lambda and DynamoDB table.
+This CDK app with an instance of a stack that contains an AWS API Gateway, Lambda function and a L3 counter using Lambda and DynamoDB table.

-rest API -> AWS API Gateway -> Lambda Function -> Counter Construct -> DynamodDB Table Viewer
+rest API -> AWS API Gateway -> Lambda Function -> Counter Construct (Lambda, DynamoDB) -> DynamodDB Table Viewer

 The `cdk.json` file tells the CDK Toolkit how to execute your app.